-2.2 Content analysis

-The content analysis of symptoms was conducted following the method described by Fried(2017).
-Initially, similar symptoms within each questionnaire were consolidated, and subsequently, the symptoms from different questionnaires were compared to identify overlaps.

-2.2.1 Consolidate the items in the questionnaire.
+2.3 Merge the items as symptoms.

-Items assessing identical or similar symptoms within the questionnaire were consolidated.
-Four trained coders independently completed the combination of items in each questionnaire, which was then assessed in two separate groups.
-Subsequently, the two groups collaborated to form a unified combined plan, which was further reviewed.
-Discrepancies in the combination schemes of the two groups were resolved through discussions involving the four coders and the corresponding author.
-A clinically trained physician (co-author ***) provided the final verification.
+In this step, we merged items that assess the identical or similar symptom as a single symptom within each scale.
+Four trained coders independently merged items for each scale.
+Four coders were then grouped into two pairs and discussed check their results and resolve discrepancies.
+Subsequently, the two groups and the corresponding author together resolve the discrepancies (if there were any) and crated a unified version, which was then verified by a clinically certificated doctor (co-author ***) and revised accordingly.

-2.2.2 Comparative analysis of symptoms across different questionnaires.
+2.4 Compare symptoms across different questionnaires.

-This study compares the measurement of depressive symptoms among various questionnaires after merging them.
-It also aims to understand the degree of overlap in measuring depressive symptoms between different depression questionnaires.
-The process is analyzed in a manner similar to the consolidation of items within each questionnaire.

-Unlike Fried (2017), we endeavored to preserve the maximum amount of information regarding symptoms.
+In this step, we conducted symptoms comparison to determine the overlapping symptoms across all scales, as in Fried (2017).
+The process was also finished by the following procedure: individual comparision, separate discussion by pairs, group disccusion with all coders and corresponding author, and verification by the author with clinically certificated doctor.

+When deciding whether or not merge symptoms from different scale as one symptom, we employed an approach slightly different from Fried (2017): we maximize the amount of different symptom.
 Fried (2017) adopted a highly conservative approach, distinguishing between symptoms only when they are clearly different.
-He asserted that items were considered equivalent if their phrasing exhibited substantial resemblance, for example, 'feeling sad' (IDS), 'feeling depressed' (HRSD), and 'feeling blue' (SDS), or if their phrasing demonstrated marked contrast, as in 'pessimistic' (IDS, BDI, MADRS) and 'being hopeful about the future' (SDS, CES-D).
-In the Chinese context, variations exist in the interpretation of terms such as sadness, depression, and blue.
+He suggested that items were considered equivalent if their phrasing exhibited substantial resemblance, for example, 'feeling sad' (in IDS), 'feeling depressed' (in HRSD), and 'feeling blue' (in SDS), or if their phrasing demonstrated marked contrast, as in 'pessimistic' (in IDS, BDI, and MADRS) and 'being hopeful about the future' (in SDS and CES-D).
+As sadness ("XX”), depression ("XX”), and blue ("XX”) are clearly different in the Chinese context, we distinguished between them instead of regarding them as the same.
 In this study, the compound symptom of 'depressed mood' comprised 'blue', 'low mood', 'sad', and 'anhedonia'.
 Similarly, within this study, divergent wording in items was deemed indicative of inequality when comparing symptoms across questionnaires.

-To present more comprehensive information, this study simultaneously retained compound symptoms and specific symptoms.
-Compound symptoms encompass a broader and more comprehensive range of manifestations, whereas specific symptoms exhibit greater precision and pertain to a narrower scope.
-For example, 'appetite changes' are categorized as compound symptoms, whereas 'appetite increased' and 'appetite decreased' fall under its specific symptoms.

-It is important to note that when distinguishing between specific and compound symptoms, partial overlap is also recognized if one questionnaire features specific symptoms while the other incorporates compound symptoms.
-In the coding process, a score of 2 signifies complete correspondence to compound symptoms in the questionnaire, while a score of 1 indicates coding for specific symptoms under compound symptoms.
-For instance, for the CDI 'Q18: appetite changes' a score of 2 is assigned under the compound symptom 'appetite changes,' while a score of 1 is assigned for both specific symptoms 'appetite increased' and 'appetite decreased' (refer to Supplementary Materials for detailed information).
+Also, we retained both compound symptoms and specific symptoms, as in Fried (2017).
+Compound symptoms include a range of related symptoms, whereas specific symptoms are more precision and describe specific patterns.
+For example, 'appetite changes' is a compound symptom, whereas 'appetite increased' and 'appetite decreased' are two specific symptoms of “appetite changes”.
+When distinguishing specific and compound symptoms, partial overlap is also recognized if one questionnaire features specific symptoms while the other incorporates compound symptoms.
+In the coding process, a score of 2 means a scale measures the compound symptoms directly, while a score of 1 mean one or more specific symptoms of a compound symptom are measured in a scale.
+For instance, for the 18th question of CDI, we coded it as “2” on the symptom “appetite changes”.
+At the same time, we coded “1” for 'appetite increased' and 'appetite decreased' (refer to Supplementary Materials for detailed information).

-2.3 Statistic analysis
+2.5 Statistic analysis